Module 05 - Common Functions

 There is no true randomness in programming.
 Not without using something like random.org’s atmospheric noise randomness.
 However, YAYA has pseudo-randomness that gets close enough for most purposes that you’ll probably be using this language for.

 First, there is the RAND function.
 RAND takes 1 argument, an integer of how many random numbers you want it to draw from.
 If you specify 3, the outputs can be 0, 1, or 2.
 If you specify 5, then the outputs can be 0, 1, 2, 3, or 4.
-If you don’t specify a maximum, it will use the maximum integer limit instead.
+If you don’t specify a maximum, it will use 100 by default.

 OnRandomNumber